miner/herbert/README.md

   one-or-more, or zero-or-one (optional): <BR>
 **int***, **str+**, **sym?**

-* Constraints are written as lists and start with a simple type as the first element: <BR>
-(int x (<= 3 x 10)) -- an int named x with the constraint that x is between 3 and 10

 * Compound constraints, using **and**, **or** and **not** <BR>
 (or sym+ nil)  -- one or more symbols or nil <BR>
 (or (vec int*) (list kw+))  -- either a vector of ints or a list of one or more keywords